Article Contents:

 FAQ: Answers to Key Questions

-How to secure balusters to a metal stringer?
+How to attach balusters to a metal stringer?

-Via a special metal shoe-bracket that is bolted to the stringer.
-An M8–M10 stud is screwed into the bottom of the baluster, which enters the bracket hole and is secured with a lock nut.
-The wooden baluster is treated with antiseptic in the lower part before installation.
+Via a special metal shoe-bracket bolted to the stringer.
+An M8–M10 stud is screwed into the bottom of the baluster, inserted into the bracket hole, and secured with a lock nut.
+Treat the wooden baluster with antiseptic at the bottom before installation.

 Why does the handrail creak after a few months?

 Three reasons.
-First — the connection between the handrail and balusters developed play due to wood shrinkage: tighten the screws or add glue to the gap (PVA without pressure, drop by drop).
-Second — the handrail rubs against the wall or a metal holder: add a felt pad at the contact point.
-Third — the baluster has play at the bottom end: dismantle, inject epoxy glue into the joint, cure under pressure for 24 hours.
+First — the connection between handrail and balusters developed play due to wood shrinkage: tighten the screws or add glue to the gap (PVA without pressure, drop by drop).
+Second — the handrail rubs against the wall or metal bracket: add a felt pad at the contact point.
+Third — the baluster has play at the bottom end: disassemble, inject epoxy glue into the joint, cure under pressure for 24 hours.

 Can wooden railings be installed on a metal staircase?

 Yes, this is widely practiced.
-A wooden handrail is attached to a metal railing via special holder-brackets that are fixed to a metal tube or profile.
+The wooden handrail is attached to the metal railing via special bracket-holders fixed to a metal tube or profile.
 Balusters can be either wooden or metal — with a wooden handrail on top.
-The only condition: provide a ventilation gap between the metal and wood — without it, condensation will destroy the wooden element from below.
+The only condition: ensure a ventilation gap between metal and wood — without it, condensation will damage the wooden element from below.

 How to check the reliability of an installed railing before handover?

-Normative load for a residential stair railing is 100 kg per linear meter, applied horizontally.
-Practical check: press horizontally on the handrail with a force of 50–60 kg.
+Normative load for residential stair railings is 100 kg per linear meter applied horizontally.
+Practical test: press horizontally on the handrail with 50–60 kg of force.
 No play, no creaking.
 Pull each baluster by hand — it should stand firm.
 Press down on the handrail in the middle of the span between posts: deflection should not exceed 5–7 mm under an 80 kg load.

 How to prevent beech balusters from darkening over time?

 Beech under oil finishes darkens slightly — this is a natural oxidation process.
-To slow it down, use oil with a UV filter or polyurethane varnish with a UV blocker.
-Renew the top coat every 2–3 years.
-Bleached beech (with white pigment added to the oil) ages almost imperceptibly — a good option for interiors in white tones.
+To slow it, use oil with a UV filter or polyurethane varnish with a UV blocker.
+Refresh the top coat every 2–3 years.
+Bleached beech (with white pigment added to the oil) ages almost unnoticeably — a good option for white-themed interiors.